 The bilge should be kept pumped dry to minimize excess weight and sloshing.
 The added weight of bilge water causes the vessel to ride lower, increasing water resistance.
 This added drag in turn reduces your vessel's speed and lowers fuel efficiency.
 Your Bertram has cockpit scuppers that prevent water from accumulating in the cockpit by allowing it to flow overboard.
-The bilge is kept dry by a sump pump and three bilge pumps equipped with sensor switches.
+The bilge is kept dry by three bilge pumps equipped with sensor switches.